SDX Schema

 Event

 An Event is the atomic unit of SDX.
 It is the smallest discrete contest that produces its own distinct result.
 Every match, game, bout, race, or session that resolves to a definitive outcome (a winner, final score, classification, etc.) is an Event.
+The event is the anchor point — teams and persons participate in events, venues host events, and competitions organize events into meaningful structures.

 EXAMPLES